Aisha Tsimba, Background, Career - Pindula

 Background

-Aisha was a decorated athlete, and administrator, she was the sister of Zimbabwe rugby legend, Kennedy Tsimba, and his late brother, Richard Tsimba.
+Aisha was born on 5 April 1978 and was married to David Nyamweda and they had three children, Michelle, Matthew and Nyasha.
+She was a decorated athlete, and administrator, she was the sister of Zimbabwe rugby legend, Kennedy Tsimba, and his late brother, Richard Tsimba.
 She was appointed as the national president of women's rugby and vice president of ZRU in 2011.

 Career